Pitt County-Certified WorkReady Community

 - Reduces training time and increases the skill level of existing employees

 Employers use the certificate, along with other education and background information, to make employment and training decisions.
 The certificate is often considered a “plus” when presented to an employer during the hiring process because it shows the individual has attained specific workforce competency levels in Reading for Information, Applied Mathematics, and Locating Information.
 Higher scores indicate an individual’s greater range of jobs.

 For more information:

-- North Carolina’s Eastern Region WorkReady Communities website.
-The new NCWorkready.org makes it seamless for employers committed to finding qualified CRC talent to locate those individuals.
-By the same token, job seekers that have earned their CRC can easily browse available positions for which they qualify.
+- North Carolina’s Eastern Alliance WorkReady Communities website makes it seamless for employers committed to finding qualified CRC talent to locate those individuals.
+By the same token, job seekers that have earned a CRC can easily browse available positions for which they qualify.